 Absorption: Does not absorb easily into the skin.

-Shelf Life: Users can expect a shelf life of 2 years with proper storage conditions (cool, out of direct sunlight).
+Shelf Life: Users can expect a shelf life of up to 2 years with proper storage conditions (cool, out of direct sunlight).
 Refrigeration after opening is recommended.
+Please refer to the Certificate of Analysis for current Best Before Date.

 Cautions: None Known.